Jitmandal051004/neo4j_chatbot_py/README.md

     ```

 - Set Up the **Conda Environment**
-  - Download the `environment.yml` file.
+  - Using Conda (Recommended)
    - Create and activate the environment:
      ```bash
     conda env create -f environment.yml
     conda activate <your_env_name>
     ```
+  - Using Python Virtual Environment (venv)
+   - Create and activate the virtual environment:
+     ```bash
+     python -m venv venv
+     source venv/bin/activate
+     ```
+   - Install dependencies:
+     ```bash
+     python install -r requirement.txt
+     ```
+  - Additional Notes:
+   - Conda is recommended as it handles package dependencies more efficiently.
+   - If using venv, ensure you have the correct Python version installed.

 ## Running the Project